Ventero/FRESteamWorks/README.md

 Steamworks API functions.
 It uses app id 480, which is the example application from the Steamworks SDK.

+This project initially started as a fork of [FRESteamWorks by Oldes/amanitadesign](https://github.com/Oldes/FRESteamWorks/).

 # Download #

 A pre-built ANE (containing the Windows dll and OS X dylib) as well as the